 African American History at Mingus Mill

-Great Smoky Mountains National Park added two new information panels at Mingus Mill as part of the African American Experiences in the Smokies.
+Great Smoky Mountains National Park added two new information panels at Mingus Mill as part of the African American Experiences in the Smokies project.
 This project changed some of what we know about the Mingus family.
 That includes the fact that one of the Mingus daughters, Clarinda, was involved with an enslaved carpenter at the Mingus Farm.

 Mingus Mill Graphic